AndreEbel/bibcite2c/README.md

 Add citations and bibliography in your notebook using [cite2c](https://github.com/takluyver/cite2c)

 ## Step 1
-add the preprocessors in your directory.
+Add the following files in your working directory:
 - bibcite2c.py for reference handling
 - pre_subsupmarkdown.py for handling superscript and subscript during converting markdown to latex and then to pdf
 - python-markdown [preprocessor](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/blob/master/src/jupyter_contrib_nbextensions/nbconvert_support/pre_pymarkdown.py)
 - jupyter_nbconvert_config.py

 ## Step 2
-run the following command in your notebook:
+Run the following command in your notebook:

 !jupyter nbconvert